chirino/mqtt-benchmark/readme.md

     <scenarios>

 To display the results on generic_report.html, first you need to serve all the files from the same domain.
 In google chrome, if you use file:///, the same origin policy wont allow to load the results.
+You can relax that restriction in Chrome by starting it with the `--allow-file-access-from-files` argument.
+On OS X you can do that with the following command: `open -a 'Google Chrome' --args --allow-file-access-from-files`

 Then, you can create different directories for the different platforms you have and copy the json files to each directory.